 2.3.1 Detection of Alkaloids

 2.3.1.1 Mayer’s Test.
-The Appearance of white creamy precipitate confirms that aceton extract positive alkaloids.
-Identification is carried out by means of the extract added with two drops of Mayer’s reagent (pottasium mercuric iodide solution).
+The Appearance of white creamy precipitate confirms that acetone extract positive alkaloids.
+Identification is carried out by means of the extract added with two drops of Mayer’s reagent ( potassium mercuric iodide solution).

 2.3.1.2 Wagner’s Test.
-The Appearance ofreddish-brown precipitate indicates the presence of alkaloids in aceton extract.
-Identification is carried outby means of the extract added with two drops of Wagner’s reagent (iodine solution in pottasium iodide)
+The appearance ofreddish-brown precipitate indicates the presence of alkaloids in acetone extract.
+Identification is carried outby means of the extract added with two drops of Wagner’s reagent (iodine solution in potassium iodide)

 2.3.2 Detectionof Flavonoids